rain-on/pantheon/docs/Configuring-Pantheon/Networking.md

 # Networking

-Pantheon uses the network to find and connect to peers.
+Pantheon uses the multicaster to find and connect to peers.

 ## Firewalls and Incoming Connections